ParticulaCode/GoDicePythonAPI/README.md

 # Turn On/Off RGB LEDs, will turn off if led1 and led2 are None
 # led1 - a list to control the 1st LED in the following format '[R, G, B]'
 #        where R, G, and B are numbers in the range of 0-255
-# led2 - same as led1 fot the second led
+# led2 - same as led1 for the second led

 set_led(led1: list, led2: list)
 ```